natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/working_with_dicts.rst

 Output with empty values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes, sections with empty values will be found in the output.
-For example, in the case of output ```sh ip interface```, interfaces may look like:
+For example, in case of output ```sh ip interface```, interfaces may look like:
 ::

     Ethernet0/1 is up, line protocol is up